ReSurfEMG/ReSurfEMG/README.md

-## Advanced contributor's setup/ "Developer's setup"
+## Advanced contributor's setup / "Developer's setup"

-Developers are users who want to contribute code back to the repository.
-Although technically you can simply put a PR from a fork, this setup allows code testing and code editing with ease.
+We distinguish between developers who want to use this library in their own code and those who want to develop this library, be it as members of our team or independent contributors.
+Developers who simply want to use our library need to install the packaged version from one of the package indexes to which we publish released versions (eg. PyPI).
+This section of the readme is for developers who want to modify the library code (and possibly contribute their changes back).

 We have transitioned to a fully Python 3.9 environment.
 The instructions below are for our versions below 0.1.0:

 After checking out the source code, create virtual environment.
 Both `conda` and `venv` environments are supported, however, if you are on Windows, we reccomend using `conda`.

 For instructions with `venv` please see versions below 0.1.0, and adapt them if using Windows and/or a different Python version than Python.org Python e.g. you may need to use `.venv/Scripts/activate` in place of `.venv/bin/activate`.
-   This will create a distributable package from the your source code, then install it in the currently active environment.
+This will create a distributable package from the source code, then install it in the currently active environment.
 This will also install development tools we use s.a. `pytest` and `codestyle` and will also install tools we use for working with the library, s.a. `jupyter`.

 1. Using Anaconda Python